pvdabeel/prolog/Documentation/Handbook/16-doc-building.md

 ### Per-ebuild phase tracking

-Below each slot line, the display shows the individual ebuild phases (setup, unpack, prepare, configure, compile, install, qmerge) with their current status.
+Below each slot line, the display shows the individual ebuild phases (setup, unpack, prepare, configure, compile, install, merge — or `qmerge` on the binary path) with their current status.
 Each phase word is coloured independently:

 - **Dark grey** — pending (not yet started)
 - **Cyan** — active or in progress